RetroDECK/ES-DE/USERGUIDE-DEV.md

 Also on first startup the configuration file `es_settings.xml` will be generated in the ES-DE home directory, containing all the application settings at their default values.
 Following this, a file named `es_systems.xml` will be loaded from the resources directory (which is part of the ES-DE installation).
 This file contains the game system definitions including which emulator to use per platform.
 For many systems there are also alternative emulators defined which can be applied system-wide or per game.
 How that works is explained later in this guide.
 A customized systems configuration file can also be used, as described in the next section below.

 There's an application log file created in the ES-DE home directory named `es_log.txt`, please refer to this in case of any issues as it should hopefully provide information on what went wrong.
-Starting ES-DE with the --debug flag provides even more detailed information.
+Enabling the _Debug mode_ setting in the _Other settings_ menu or starting ES-DE with the --debug flag outputs even more detailed information to this log file.

 After ES-DE finds at least one game file, it will populate that game system and the application will start.
 If there are no game files, a dialog will be shown explaining that you need to install your game files into your ROM directory.
 You will also be given a choice to change that ROM directory path if you don't want to use the default one.
 As well you have the option to generate the complete game systems directory structure based on information in es_systems.xml.